Function recovery on manifolds using scattered data

 We give a brief overview of the remainder of this article.
 In Section~\ref{sec:prelim} we introduce notation and concepts underlying our results and their proofs.
-Section~\ref{sec:proof} contains the proofs of Theorems~\ref{thm:main} and \ref{thm:int} and in Section~\ref{sec:random} we analyze the distortion of random points.
+Section~\ref{sec:proof} contains the proof of Theorem~\ref{thm:main} and in Section~\ref{sec:random} we analyze the distortion of random points.
 In particular, we prove a limit theorem which is stronger and more general than needed and might be of independent interest.